United States Marine Corps: Aircraft

 The organic aviation capability of the Marine Corps is essential to its amphibious mission.
 Marine Corps Aviation operates both rotary-wing and fixed-wing aircraft mainly to provide Assault Support and close air support to its ground forces.
 Other aircraft types are used in a variety of support and special-purpose roles.
 The light transport and attack capabilities are provided by the Bell UH-1Y Venom and Bell AH-1Z Viper.
-Medium-lift squadrons utilize the MV-22 Osprey tiltrotor.
+Medium-lift squadrons use the MV-22 Osprey tiltrotor.
 Heavy-lift squadrons are equipped with the CH-53E Super Stallion helicopter, which are being replaced with the upgraded CH-53K.

 Marine attack squadrons fly the AV-8B Harrier II; while the fighter/attack mission is handled by the single-seat and dual-seat versions of the F/A-18 Hornet strike-fighter aircraft.
 The AV-8B is a V/STOL aircraft that can operate from amphibious assault ships, land air bases and short, expeditionary airfields, while the F/A-18 can only be flown from land or aircraft carriers.
 Both are slated to be replaced by 340 of the STOVL B version of the F-35 Lightning II and 80 of the carrier F-35C versions for deployment with Navy carrier air wings.

-The Corps operates its own organic aerial refueling assets in the form of the KC-130 Hercules; however it also receives a large amount of support from the U.S. Air Force.
+The Corps operates its own organic aerial refueling assets in the form of the KC-130 Hercules; however, it also receives a large amount of support from the U.S. Air Force.
 The Hercules doubles as a ground refueler and tactical-airlift transport aircraft.
 The USMC electronic warfare plane, the EA-6B, was retired in 2019.
 The Marines operate unmanned aerial vehicles: the RQ-7 Shadow and Scan Eagle for tactical reconnaissance.

 Marine Fighter Training Squadron 401 (VMFT-401), operates F-5E, F-5F and F-5N Tiger II aircraft in support of air combat adversary (aggressor) training.
-Marine Helicopter Squadron One (HMX-1) operates the VH-3D Sea King and VH-60N Whitehawk helicopters in the VIP transport role, most notably Marine One, but are due to be replaced.
+Marine Helicopter Squadron One (HMX-1) operates the VH-3D Sea King and VH-60N Whitehawk helicopters in the VIP transport role, most notably Marine One, but are due to be replaced with the VH-92 Patriot.
 A single Marine Corps C-130 Hercules aircraft, "Fat Albert", is used to support the U.S. Navy's flight demonstration team, the "Blue Angels".

 Relationship with other services

 In general, the Marine Corps shares many resources with the other branches of the United States Armed Forces.
-However, the Corps has consistently sought to maintain its own identity with regard to mission, funding, and assets, while utilizing support available from the larger branches.
+However, the Corps has consistently sought to maintain its own identity with regard to mission, funding, and assets, while using support available from the larger branches.
 While the Marine Corps has far fewer installations both in the U.S. and worldwide than the other branches, many Army posts, Naval stations, and Air Force bases have a Marine presence.
 They also cross-train with other countries.